thathoff/kirby-git-content/readme.md

 You can use the following [Options](http://getkirby.com/docs/advanced/options) - make use of kirbys [Multi-environment setup](http://getkirby.com/blog/multi-environment-setup).

+(In case you need to use multiple git users on your environment - [Multiple SSH Keys settings for different github account](https://gist.github.com/jexchan/2351996))

 #### gcapc-branch
 Type: `String`
 Default value: `'master'`